MarvinBaral/BalloonShooter/README.md

 ![](https://www.marvinbaral.de/image/jpeg/Uploads/RocketLauncher/2.jpg)
 Author: Marvin Baral (github@marvinbaral.de)

-A project for shooting specified objects with UNPOWERED projectiles automatically.
+A project for shooting specified objects with projektiles automatically.
 Like shooting airballons with a modified LEGO-RocketLauncher.
-The Launcher itself with three servomotors is controlled by an Arduino via serial port.
+The Launcher itself with three servomotors is controlled with an Arduino with UART over USB.
 The Camera can be any camera available on your PC.
-The whole project is cross-platform compatible (could be an RaspberryPi with Camera too).
+The pc-side is cross-platform compatible (could ba an RaspberryPi with Camera too).
+Current Status: Works.

-## Hotkeys
+Red airballons can succesfully be hit and destroyed with a LEGO-RocketLauncher IF they hold still.
+PC-Side consumes a lot of CPU and is comperably slow.
+(I just get ~11 FPS from a 30 FPS USB Webcam).
+Flightpathprediction does work a bit (If you slowly move the ballon horizontally, it might be hit).
+The flightpath calculation uses physical formulars and trigonometry, the flightpathprediction doesn't.
+To configure it you have to edit the constants/ class attributes defined in Qt/cameraControl.cpp and Qt/main.cpp.

+## DIY (Do It Yourself)
 how to build: https://docs.google.com/document/d/1PGubxyf4P0CSoW_Ag_M8PcPFT6wyzqlPu6wwwvgCbJU/edit#heading=h.loo15b9ijivk

 ## Hotkeys